A Better Living Home Care Sacramento

 We are happy to arrange personal, or telephone interviews as is most practical, depending on the client, the timeframe, and caregiver availability.
 If you want to interview several caregivers, we’ll arrange it and you can decide who is the best fit.

 Our goal is to establish long term, highly compatible care relationships between clients, their families and their caregivers.
 A key ingredient to developing a successful caregiving relationship is consistency.
-Once we provide a caregiver she/he is your caregiver and only you and the caregiver may terminate the relationship.
-Of course, if a caregiver is ill or otherwise unable to provide services, we are happy to arrange a temporary, or permanent replacement.
+Once we provide a caregiver she/he is your caregiver and only you or the caregiver may terminate the relationship.
+Of course, if a caregiver is ill or otherwise unable to provide services, we are happy to arrange a temporary or permanent replacement.

 • Information on elder care issues and knowledge of local resources.